DualMap: Online Open-Vocabulary Semantic Mapping for Natural Language Navigation in Dynamic Changing Scenes: Abstract Map and Navigation

 \subsection{Map Abstraction}

 The abstraction of the concrete map involves two steps: first, identifying which objects are selected as anchor objects; and second, associating the remaining volatile objects with anchor objects based on spatial relations.
 Anchor objects refer to static items that rarely move, such as beds or desks, while volatile objects (e.g., books or cups) frequently change positions.
 Only anchor objects are retained in the abstract map.
-To identify them, we construct a list of static categories and descriptive phrases (e.g., “furniture that is not often moved”), encode them with CLIP, and average the embeddings to obtain a template feature $\mathbf{f}_\text{t}$.
-For each object $o \in \mathcal{M}_c$, we compute the cosine similarity between an object’s feature $\mathbf{f}_o$ and the anchor template feature $\mathbf{f}_\text{t}$.
-If the similarity exceeds a threshold $\tau_a$, the object is classified as an anchor and denoted as $a$; otherwise, it is considered volatile and denoted as $v$.
+We first classify objects using two lists of representative anchor and volatile categories.
+For each object $o \in \mathcal{M}_c$, we compute its similarity to both lists using CLIP features.
+If the maximum similarity to one list exceeds the other by a margin of $\Delta\tau = 0.05$, the object is assigned to the corresponding category.
+For cases without a clear margin, we further compute the similarity between the object's feature $\mathbf{f}_o$ and the anchor template feature $\mathbf{f}_\text{t}$, encoded from descriptive phrases (e.g., ``furniture that is not often moved'').
+If the similarity exceeds a threshold $\tau_a$, the object is classified as an anchor object $a$; otherwise, it is a volatile $v$.
+The threshold $\tau_a$ is set to 0.5 based on classification accuracy experiment.

 During abstraction, all non-semantic attributes of volatile objects (e.g., $\mathbf{P}_v$, $L_v$) are discarded.
 We retain only the features of volatile objects that are spatially related to anchor objects.
 While our framework supports multiple relation types, we focus on the ``on'' relation in this work.
 To determine whether a volatile object is on an anchor, we first extract the anchor’s supporting plane by analyzing the Z-axis histogram of its point cloud.
 We then compute the 2D overlap ratio in the XY-plane to ensure the object lies within the anchor’s projected footprint, and verify that the vertical distance from the object’s bottom to the supporting plane is within a threshold $\delta$ (we set $\delta = 0.1$m in practice).
 Once a spatial relation is established, the volatile object’s semantic feature $\mathbf{f}_{v}$ is stored in the associated feature list of the corresponding anchor object, denoted as $L_a = \{ \mathbf{f}_{v_1}, \mathbf{f}_{v_2}, \dots, \mathbf{f}_{v_K} \}$.
 Each anchor object $a \in \mathcal{M}_a$ is thus represented as $a = (\mathbf{P}_a, \mathbf{f}_a, y_a, L_a)$~\footnote{To support the navigation task, we simplify anchor object geometry $\mathbf{P}_a$ by preserving only its 2D projected point cloud.}.
 After abstraction, the abstract map $\mathcal{M}_a$ consists solely of anchor objects, and is represented as $\mathcal{M}_a = \{ a_1, a_2, \ldots \}$.